 The Auralic player manages to bring out the depth of the soundscape to a slightly greater extent than the others.
 There’s more air between the notes, and the subtle nuances of the music are rendered more clearly here.

 The Auralic Altair G1.1 is a reference point for streamers in this class.
 The HiFi Rose streamer offers much better usability and more features, but costs a lot more.
-The Naim streamer costs the same and blows the Auralic out of the water on sound quality, but overall we rate the Auralic Altair G1.1 the best buy in this class.
+The Naim streamer costs the same and is breathing heavily down Auralic’s neck when it comes to sound quality, but overall we rate the Auralic Altair G1.1 the best buy in this class.
 The combination of ease of use, connectivity and sound quality scores highest in our book, and the last is especially important.
 So there’s no doubt.
 The Auralic Altair G1.1 is the reference in its class.